Kelechi Iheanacho: 2016–17 season

 On 10 September 2016, Iheanacho started in the Manchester derby.
 He recorded an assist and his first goal of the season in a 2–1 win for City.
 Four days later, Iheanacho came off the bench to score the final goal in City's 4–0 home win in the Champions League, against Borussia Mönchengladbach.
 This was his first European goal for Manchester City.
 Three days after the 4–0 win, Iheanacho scored the second goal, also assisting the third, in City's game against AFC Bournemouth.
 That goal took his tally in the Premier League to 10, allowing him to join an exclusive list of players to have scored 10 Premier League goals before the age of 20.
 This list includes players such as Wayne Rooney, Ryan Giggs, Nicolas Anelka, Michael Owen and Romelu Lukaku.

 In October 2016, Iheanacho was nominated for the FIFA Golden Boy award, which was eventually won by Bayern Munich's midfielder Renato Sanches.
-Previous winners of the award include teammates Raheem Sterling and Sergio Agüero, and six-time Ballon d'Or winner Lionel Messi.
+Previous winners of the award include teammates Raheem Sterling and Sergio Agüero.

 Iheanacho's next goal would come in the Champions League, against Celtic, in a 1–1 home draw on 6 December 2016.
 Iheanacho's final goal of the season, and subsequently final goal for City, came against Huddersfield in a 5–1 FA Cup fifth round replay win, in which Iheanacho scored the final goal of the game.

 Leicester City

 2017–2020

 Iheanacho was signed by Premier League club Leicester City on a five-year contract on 3 August 2017, for a reported £25 million fee.
 He made his debut for the club in a 4–3 defeat to Arsenal on 11 August 2017.
 He scored his first goal for Leicester in an EFL Cup tie against Leeds United on 24 October 2017.
-On 16 January 2018, Iheanacho became the first player in English football to be awarded a goal due to VAR, as the referee deemed that the player had been incorrectly ruled offside for his second goal.
+On 16 January 2018, Iheanacho became the first player in English football to be awarded a goal due to video assistant referee, as the referee deemed that the player had been incorrectly ruled offside for his second goal.
 The goal was Iheanacho's second in a 2–0 win over Fleetwood Town in the FA Cup Third Round replay.